Manuel N. Luna- 19th Century Filipino Violin Virtuoso

 Violinist and Conductor

-Manuel Luna studied the violin at the Conservatorio de Madrid under this renowned Spanish violin professor Jesus Monasterio y Agüero.
-He was said to be admitted in an advance class due to his previous training.
-He also studied conducting at the same time.
-In 1879 Manuel Luna received his diploma as "Professor de Violin" signed by the conservatory's director Emilio Arrieta.
+Manuel Luna studied the violin at the Conservatorio de Madrid under the renowned Spanish violin professor Jesús Monasterio y Agüero.
+He was reportedly admitted into an advanced class due to his prior training.
+At the same time, he also studied conducting.
+In 1879, Manuel Luna received his diploma as "Profesor de Violín," signed by the conservatory's director, Emilio Arrieta.

 Jean Baptiste Vuillaume Violin

 Jean Baptiste Vuillaume was a leading luthier in Paris in the late 1800.
-Manuel Luna's violin was a Vuillaume.
-After his death, his violin was entrusted to his brothers Jose Luna and to Gen. Antonio Luna.
-A recent auction of a Vuillaume (the picture above) fetched the prize of the instrument at 18,500 US dollar
+Manuel Luna's violin was said to be a Vuillaume.
+An auction in 2011 of a Vuillaume (the picture above) fetched the prize of the instrument at 18,500 US dollar

 The signature mark of the violin maker inside the instrument